microsoft/Azure-Kinect-Sensor-SDK/examples/transformation/README.md

-# K4A Transformation Example
+# Azure Kinect Transformation Example

 ## Introduction

-The K4A Transformation Example shows the transformations between a color image, a depth image, and a point cloud.
+The Azure Kinect Transformation Example shows the transformations between a color image, a depth image, and a point cloud.
 It has two modes: the **capture** mode and the **playback** mode.

-The K4A Transformation Example demonstrates the use of the K4A transformation functions `k4a_transformation_color_image_to_depth_camera()`, `k4a_transformation_depth_image_to_color_camera()` and `k4a_transformation_depth_image_to_point_cloud()`.
+The Azure Kinect Transformation Example demonstrates the use of the Azure Kinect transformation functions `k4a_transformation_color_image_to_depth_camera()`, `k4a_transformation_depth_image_to_color_camera()` and `k4a_transformation_depth_image_to_point_cloud()`.